 What’s your life motto?

-It might sound a little pompous, but I like this quote from “The Power of Truth” by William George Jordan:
+It might sound a little turgid, but I like this quote from “The Power of Truth” by William George Jordan:

 “Truth is the rock foundation of every great character.
 It is loyalty to the right as we see it; it is courageous living of our lives in harmony with our ideals; it is always – power”.

-It is not only about being honest with yourself, being aware of your own possibilities and strengths that can be developed, but also about honesty in relationships with others, which is the basis for building the trust.
-In my daily work, I implement the motto through open communication and honest, constructive feedback.
+It is not only about being honest with yourself or being aware of your own possibilities and strengths that can be developed.
+It’s also about honesty in relationships with others, which is the basis for building the trust.
+In my daily work, I implement this motto through open communication and honest, constructive feedback.